rogerjdeangelis/utl_driving_distance_and_time_from_city_to_city_using_google_maps/README.md

     "Most websites and applications may use the standard Google Maps JavaScript API free of charge.
     A project is restricted to the complimentary per-day-limit of 25,000 map loads, unless you enable billing on the project."

-    You do not need a Google API for this.
+    You do not need a Google API for this but you can add an api key.

     github
     https://github.com/rogerjdeangelis/utl_driving_distance_from_city_to_city_using_google_maps